top of page

 Women in Yoga: A Historical Perspective

 When I did my first yoga teacher training, I heard this story, too.
-And I repeated it.
-Not because I wanted to erase women’s contributions, but because it was all I had been taught.
+And I repeated it, not because I wanted to erase women’s contributions, but because it was all I had been taught.

-Only later did I learn that women have been part of yoga’s story from the very beginning—as practitioners, teachers, sages, and devotees.
+Only later did I learn that women have been part of yoga’s story from the very beginning; as practitioners, teachers, sages, and devotees.

 Let's go back.